-The Dance Factory was set up to remedy this, training dancers, staging performances and cultivating a dance culture in the province.
+The Dance Factory, located in Newtown, Johannesburg, was set up to train dancers, stage performances and cultivate a dance culture in Gauteng province.

-The factory, with the financial backing of well-wishers, has successfully set up a dance centre that offers dance classes, workshops and performances.
+The Dance Factory offers dance classes, workshops and performances.
 The classes and workshops primarily target historically disadvantaged communities.

 The Dance Factory serves as a performance venue, and can also be hired out for special events, workshops, rehearsals and performances.